Joehoel/aoc/README.md

 # Advent of Code

 Hello.
 This is all my code for "all" the Advent of Code challenges.
-It is all writtin in TypeScript with Deno, because I love that.
+It is all written in TypeScript with Deno, because I love that.
 I tried to do it in Rust twice but I gave up after 10 minutes on the first day, both times.

 I don't know why anyone else would like to run this code.
 But if you do, and you're not stupid.
 Do the following: